GiullianoRossi1987/FastInstallerLinux/README.md

     ``
 - #### A Linux System:
     The linux family used for the system is the Debian, but maybe for others versions of the system, RedHat and Arch Linux can be supported.
 But for now, use the Debian based linux.
+    The most supported linux are:
+    1. Ubuntu.
+    2. Linux Mint.
+    3. Debian.

 # Technical data
 The system was wrote in Python language, and the database use sql (Sqlite3 for be more specific).